radumocanu1/Stackoverflow-Light/README.md

 ### Admin Users

 The application is also supporting administrators.
-Those are users with special privileges defined at OIDC provider level.
+They are users with special privileges defined at OIDC provider level.
-<br> While regular users are allowed to delete/ modify only the questions + answers that they crated, Admin users are allowed to delete any question or answer.
-This will guarantee a more controlled and safe enviroment.
+<br> While regular users are allowed to delete/ modify only the questions + answers that they created, Admin users are allowed to delete any question or answer.
+This will guarantee a more controlled and safe environment.
 <br> This is done by setting up a middleware that will decode the token and search for a special OIDC role:

 ![img.png](images/img4.png)